Yannick Ngakoue: Baltimore Ravens (second stint)

 On September 24, 2024, Ngakoue signed with the Baltimore Ravens practice squad.
 He was elevated to the active roster for the Week 6 matchup against the Washington Commanders.
 He recorded a sack of Jayden Daniels in the 30–23 win.
 He was signed to the active roster on October 15.
 Ngakoue was waived on November 7.

 New England Patriots

 On November 8, 2024, Ngakoue was claimed off waivers by the New England Patriots.
 On December 31, 2024, Ngakoue was released.
+In the 2024 season, he finished with 1.5 sacks and 14 total tackles (five solo) in 11 games with both the Ravens and Patriots.